Pareto principle in wind farm civil works price

 71% of the total comes from the 5 key cost drivers.

-1 thought on “Pareto principle in wind farm civil works price
+One response to “Pareto principle in wind farm civil works price”

 Leave a Reply